Closed March 2018

 Casto Herrezuelo, co-owner of El Palentino in Malasaña, passed away this week at the age of 79.
 Having manned the bar there for 60 years, he’d become a national treasure without even knowing it.

 I’d like to begin with an admission: I went to El Palentino last summer with my camera and notebook.
 I chatted to Casto and took some photos, but in the end I never got round to writing an article.
-It’s because his bar was (and still is) incredibly successful and, despite being the archetypal no-frills bar and entirely deserving of a place on Madrid No Frills, it didn’t need our help and hopefully never will.
+It’s because his bar was incredibly successful, functioned perfectly as a local for locals and, despite being the archetypal no-frills bar and entirely deserving of a place on Madrid No Frills, it didn’t need our help and hopefully never will.

 My picture of him did end up being the star of our exhibition, though, and yesterday also appeared on the websites of El País, El Mundo, El Español, El Confidencial, and Secretos de Madrid, as well as being shared hundreds of times by those wanting to pay tribute to a person they knew and loved.

 So here’s my tribute to Casto, the legend of the no-frills bar, and the unassuming hero of the Madrid that I love.